As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Very Low Fire Cone Range

-This range is used for overglaze decorations, like lustre glazes and enamels.
-Lustre glazes are applied to pieces that have already been glazed.
-Also, lustre glazes come in a number of finishes, including gold, silver, platinum, and mother of pearl.
+This range is used for overglaze decorations, like luster glazes and enamels.
+Luster glazes are applied to pieces that have already been glazed.
+Also, luster glazes come in a number of finishes, including gold, silver, platinum, and mother of pearl.

 Low Fire Cone Range